ZhiLiHydro/ZhiLiHydro.github.io/_teaching/2015-fall-teaching-1.md

 location: "Pittsburgh, Pennsylvania"
 ---

-One of the duties was leading the experiment classes, e.g. to demonstrate the relationship between Froude number and river bedforms using laboratory flume experiments:
+One of the duties was leading the experiment classes, e.g. to demonstrate the relationship between Froude number and river bedforms using laboratory flume experiments.

 ![](/images/exprmt_pitt.jpeg)